muratk5n/thirdwave/en/README.md

 ---

-Description says index shows "durable and nondurable manufacturing, mining, and utilities", meaning `INDRO` is the measure of actual physical stuff being produced in US.
+Description says index shows "durable and nondurable manufacturing, mining, and utilities", meaning `INDPRO` is the measure of actual physical stuff being produced in US.
 It could be useful..

 Production hit a ceiling 2008, and it only barely started to surpass